awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-parameters.md

 ## Pseudo parameter examples<a name="pseudo-parameter-examples"></a>

-Suppose that your payload for a Lambda task needs to reference an instance by its ID\.
+Suppose that your payload for an AWS Lambda task needs to reference an instance by its ID\.

 Whether you’re using an `INSTANCE` or a `RESOURCE_GROUP` maintenance window target, this can be achieved by using the `{{RESOURCE_ID}}` pseudo parameter: